 Mix and Match

-We can discuss over video which items are ideal for you or the new mama in your life.
+We can discuss over a video consultation ($110) which items are ideal for you or the new mama in your life.

 You may also purchase the full package ($209) or individual products by emailing me below.